Treatments of Interest for COVID-19

 There is very limited published data on convalescent plasma for pediatric patients.23

-The FDA has issued an EUA for use of high-titer convalescent plasma early in the course of the disease (e.g., patients who do not require intubation), and for hospitalized patients with impaired humoral immunity, based on limited evidence that the therapeutic window may be longer in patients with suppressed humoral immunity.70
+The FDA has issued an EUA for use of high-titer convalescent plasma for outpatients or hospitalized patients with impaired immunity, based in part on data from the Mayo-Clinic-led expanded access program.70

 The FDA has a fact sheet for healthcare professionals on convalescent plasma, including criteria for use, adverse effects, dosing, and more (https://www.fda.gov/media/141478/download).
 A fact sheet for patients and parents/caregivers is available at https://www.fda.gov/media/141479/download.